kohlsalem/GARAGE/README.md

 With the Wemos app this solution is fairly good.
 For integration into a home automation i do have one additional requirement: I want to have specific buttons for opening and closing.

-In theory i could acchive that with some logic for the Maker; it reality i do have a stupid issue: the sensor needs to be polled.
-A better solution is needed.
+In theory i could acchive that with some logic for the Maker; it reality i do have a stupid issue: [the sensor needs to be polled](https://github.com/openhab/openhab1-addons/issues/4967).
+A better solution was needed.
 ![picture alt](http://i.imgur.com/XiI62Mq.jpg "Wemos with Relais")

 ## Hardware##